 We don’t need to personally experience this to tell you that THIS IS NOT A GOOD IDEA.
 Don’t do it!
 It’s really easy to convert your foreign driver’s license to a German driving license.
 So it’s really not worth the risk of getting caught for driving illegally in Germany.

-Just follow the tips and guidelines in this post and you’ll get your German driver’s license in no time.
+Just follow the tips and guidelines in this guide and you’ll get your German driver’s license in no time.

 Car Sharing in Germany and Europe